 Best summer music festivals in NYC

-For New York music fans, Central Park SummerStage is always one of the highlights of the summer-concerts calendar.
-The City Parks Foundation–backed series, which celebrates its 31st anniversary this year, is a juggernaut among warm-weather concert presenters, booking everything from classic New York hip-hop artists in outerborough NYC parks to big-name indie-rock bands on the Central Park mainstage.
+For New York music fans, SummerStage is the gold standard for outdoor summer concerts.
+The City Parks Foundation–backed series, which celebrates its 32nd anniversary this year, is a juggernaut among warm-weather concert presenters, booking everything from classic New York hip-hop artists in outer borough NYC parks to big-name indie-rock bands on the Central Park mainstage.

-BRIC Celebrate Brooklyn!—SummerStage's cool, quirky Kings County cousin—is a major force in its own right.
-Unlike Central Park SummerStage, which spreads out across the five boroughs, all Celebrate Brooklyn! shows take place at the beautiful bandshell in Prospect Park, a scenic amphitheater surrounded by trees.
-Catching one of these gigs is guaranteed to be a highlight of your summer showgoing season, whether you're seeing a buzzy indie-rock band, a classic soul or funk group, or one of the best hip-hop artists around.
+BRIC Celebrate Brooklyn!—SummerStage's cool, quirky Kings County–only cousin—is a major force in its own right.
+Unlike SummerStage, which spreads out across the five boroughs, all Celebrate Brooklyn! shows take place at the beautiful bandshell in Prospect Park, a scenic amphitheater surrounded by trees.
+Catching one of these gigs is guaranteed to be a highlight of your summer, whether you're seeing a buzzy indie-rock band, a classic soul or funk group, or one of the best hip-hop artists around.

-Look out New York City dance clubs, the Electric Zoo 2016 Festival is poised to take over Labor Day weekend, bringing hoards of EDM fans to Randall's Island for the event's eighth summer.
+Look out New York City dance clubs: Electric Zoo 2017 Festival is poised to take over Labor Day weekend, bringing hoards of EDM fans to Randalls Island for the event's ninth summer.
 The festival has become an unmissable attraction on the electronic-dance-music circuit, featuring a wide range of artists both top name and underground.
 Get on your dancing shoes and best festival clothing and enjoy the tunes.

 Best summer music festivals in the US